samTime101/justodo/README.md

-# Todos — VS Code Extension
+# justodo — VS Code Extension

 Lightweight VS Code extension that adds human-readable IDs (HUIDs) to TODO comments and keeps them synced in a workspace-local JSON store.